 Speed

 Given that download speed and rendering of websites and content is such a crucial issue for users, with the average load time expected to be under 5 seconds, it would make sense for developers to be committed to increasing loading speed and reducing rendering time, however that does not seem to be the case.
 I decided to carry out some informal research on developers’ attitudes to ad loading to confirm my suspicions.
-[13] In my poll, I asked developers whether they optimize the loading of ads on their web pages, using the tools such as asynchronous loading.
+[13] In my poll, I asked developers whether they optimize the loading of ads on their web pages, using the tools such as asynchronous loading.[appendix]

 In computer programs, asynchronous operation means that a process operates independently of other processes [14].
 According to my results, the majority of web developers do not prioritize this, so it is easy to see why users would opt for ad blockers, as the developers are not considering the time taken for loading ads in their apps or websites.